Great Place To Live

 Reviewing for Improvement

 The City has also implemented several strategic projects intended to help the City in reaching its goal.
 A large number of the recommended improvements will require data driven decision making tools that are currently not available to City staff.
-The City is working to implement an Advanced Metering Infrastructure (AMI) system.
+The City awarded Black and Veatch a contract in August 2021 to begin the implementation an Advanced Metering Infrastructure (AMI) system.
 The data provided through an AMI system is necessary to reach the current ILI goals.
-The Integrated Water Resource Planning (IWRP) will look at the value of reducing water loss as an alternative to additional water supplies.
-This analysis will help in right sizing the water loss investment.
+The Integrated Water Resource Planning (IWRP) confirmed the value of reducing water loss as an alternative to additional water supplies.

 Even the most well-maintained and well-managed water distribution system will experience some unavoidable loss of water before reaching customers.
 In order to exclude consideration of the unavoidable leakage, the International Water Association supports the use of an Infrastructure Leakage Index (ILI).
 This index is a ratio of water loss to water leaks as compared to unavoidable water loss.